StimulCross/donation-alerts/packages/api/README.md

 });
 ```

-In this case, the method will throw `RateLimitReachedError` if the rate limit is reached.
+In this scenario, the method will throw a `RateLimitReachedError` if the rate limit is exceeded.

 ### Undocumented fields

-Donation Alerts data often includes fields that are not mentioned in the official documentation.
-While it's not safe to rely on these fields in production, I just want to inform you that you can access this data using [getRawData](https://stimulcross.github.io/donation-alerts/functions/common.getRawData.html) function from [@donation-alerts/common](https://stimulcross.github.io/donation-alerts/modules/common.html) package.
+Donation Alerts responses often include fields not mentioned in the official documentation.
+Although it is not recommended to rely on these undocumented fields in production, you can access the raw data using the [getRawData](https://stimulcross.github.io/donation-alerts/functions/common.getRawData.html) function from the [@donation-alerts/common](https://stimulcross.github.io/donation-alerts/modules/common.html) package:

 ```ts
 import { getRawData } from '@donation-alerts/common';